 - Requiring employees to take certain breaks, such as around holidays.

 - Respecting employees’ out-of-office hours.

-Diligently track your employees’ hours to ensure they aren’t overworking, and are being paid in compliance with federal, state, and local laws.
-Employee management software can help you monitor this and also organize timesheets for employees to keep track, as well.
+Diligently track your employees’ hours to ensure they aren’t overworking and are being paid in compliance with federal, state, and local laws.
+Employee management software can help you monitor this and organize timesheets for employees to keep track, as well.

 Employees who go above and beyond are among your nonprofit’s greatest assets and should be thanked accordingly.
 Take your acknowledgment of special accomplishments a step further by incorporating employee recognition into your organization’s regular operations.

 Establish an employee recognition program in which you establish standards and awards.
 For example, you might decide that employees should be thanked for finishing their work early.
 Then, you’ll know to be on the lookout for employees who complete their work early and be prepared to reward them when this happens.
 For recognition awards, you might give: